swartsd/shopping-app-senior-project/README.md

 ---

-### 🌟 Future Expansion: Regular Joe+
+### 🌟 Future Expansion: EBT/WIC Support

-This version will be built on top of the Regular Joe foundation and will focus on enhanced budgeting functionality for users who receive government assistance:
+A future version of this app is planned to provide enhanced budgeting functionality for users who receive government assistance:

 - Mark items as **EBT** (exempt from tax) or **WIC** (free or produce-limited)
 - Budget rules applied per item type (e.g., no tax for EBT, limits for WIC produce)
 - Display **total costs for EBT, WIC, and out-of-pocket items** at the top of the screen
 - Modified data models and logic to reflect real-world budgeting scenarios

-This version will be developed as a **separate app**, cloned from the finalized Regular Joe codebase to ensure a clean and focused experience.
+This version will be developed as a **separate app**, cloned from the finalized shopping app codebase to ensure a clean and focused experience.

 ---